Lsznajdrowicz-quant/cva-fx-forward-irs-portfolio/README.md

 - EURIBOR 3M from the ECB Data API,
 - EUR/PLN from Yahoo Finance through `yfinance`.

-This keeps the project aligned with the original methodology, where CDS/curves were provided in the project file and historical EURIBOR/FX observations were obtained externally.

 ## Methodology

 ### 1. CDS bootstrapping